felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 taking.
 Things will look much clearer when you reach the bottom right corner of odd-numbered pages. :wink:

-## Tip 8: If you notebook doesn't have margins, make some!
+## Tip 8: If your notebook doesn't have margins, make some!

 For most of my life, I assumed the margin was meant for graders to review your work and comment on their corrections.
 Well, news flash: the